 |Students per Faculty||17 to 1|

-The Security Department maintains 24-hour, seven-day-a-week coverage of the campus.
+USI Public Safety maintains 24-hour, seven-day-a-week security coverage of the campus.
 Security duties include traffic control, security of physical assets, and safety of all employees, students, and guests of the campus.
 In addition, all security staff are trained in first aid and other emergency procedures.

 The Carnegie Classification's were created "to reference the great diversity of colleges and universities in the United States, and ... enable [people] to identify groups of roughly comparable institutions."
 For information on the Carnegie Classifications system, please visit their website: http://classifications.carnegiefoundation.org/